Beekeeping in Ireland

 Beekeeping is first recorded in Ireland in the seventh century.
 It has seen a surge in popularity in modern times, with the membership of beekeeping associations exceeding 4,500.
-The median average number of hives per beekeeper is three hives, while the average honey output per hive is 11.4 kg.
-The growth in the practice has occurred despite increased pressures on bees and beekeepers due to parasites, diseases and habitat loss.
+The median average number of hives per beekeeper is three hives, while the average honey output per hive is 11.4 kg (25 lb).
+The growth in the practice has occurred despite increased pressures on bees and beekeepers due to habitat loss, parasites and diseases, which has contributed to deaths approaching half of all honeybees in Ireland.

 History

-Some beekeepers have suggested that honey bees could have arrived across a post-glacial land bridge between Britain and Ireland The current academic consensus, based on computer models and marine geological evidence, is that this is unlikely.
+Some beekeepers have suggested that honey bees could have flown across a post-glacial land bridge between Great Britain and Ireland.
+However the current academic consensus since 1983 is that this could not have occurred, because there was no land bridge between the two islands, based on evidence including computer models and marine geological research.

-There is no evidence of beeswax in Neolithic pottery vessels in Ireland, although such evidence is widespread across Europe as close as the lower reaches of the Thames.
-Neolithic cire perdue bronze castings from this period are very few in Ireland.
+Further, there is no evidence of beeswax in Neolithic pottery vessels in Ireland, although such evidence is widespread across Europe as close as the lower reaches of the Thames.
+Neolithic cire perdue bronze castings from this period are very few in Ireland..

-In the 3rd century AD, Solinus mentioned that Ireland (Hibernia) had no bees.
+Also in the 3rd century AD, Solinus mentioned that Ireland (Hibernia) had no bees.

-The earliest reference to bees in Ireland is in the Bee-Judgements (Old Irish: Bechbretha) of the Brehon Laws, composed after 637 AD.
+The earliest reference to bees in Ireland is in the Bechbretha (Old Irish for "Bee-judgements") of the Brehon Laws, composed after 637 AD.
 Among other issues, these dealt with the ownership and value of swarms, the compensation paid by the beekeeper to a person stung by one of his bees and the compensation paid to the beekeeper if a person's hens began eating his bees.
 The Bechbrethas bee judgements are unique in treating bee swarms as capable of trespass.
 This is related to their treatment of other livestock, but no other legal system applies the concept to bees, and it may be taken as evidence that the authors of the Bechbretha were trying to fit the new facts about bees into their longstanding legal ideas about livestock in general.